pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_100.md

 	./setssh.sh DBONLY
 	```

-	If you make an error you'll see:
+	If you make an error, you'll see:

 	![](images/100/image41.jpeg)

--   If the script runs successfully, you will enter the DB IP address obtained in Step 6.
+-   If the script runs successfully, you will enter the DB IP address previoulsly obtained.
 Click **OK**.

 	![](images/100/image42.png)